Isaacs Spitfire

 The Isaacs Spitfire is a single seat homebuilt sporting aircraft design created by John O. Isaacs, a former Supermarine employee and retired schoolmaster and designer of the Isaacs Fury, as a 6/10th scale replica of a Supermarine Spitfire.
 Its first flight was on 5 May 1975.

 As per the original Spitfire, the Isaacs Spitfire was a cantilever low-wing monoplane of semi-elliptical planform.
 The twin spar wing was built in one piece, mainly of spruce with birch plywood skin.
 The fuselage was of identical construction.
-The landing gear was non-retractable and included a tailwheel.
+The landing gear is fixed and included a tailwheel.

 Plans are available for sale to home constructors.